abhijeetGithu/CareerHive-hunting-plateform/README.md

-# Job Hunt - MERN Stack Application
+# Job Seeker Pro - MERN Stack Application

 **Job Seeker Pro** is a MERN (MongoDB, Express.js, React.js, Node.js) stack project designed to help users search, apply, and find their dream jobs.
 It features a user-friendly interface and essential functionalities for job hunting.